Charles Harrison (art historian)

-Charles Townsend Harrison (11 February 1942 Chesham, Buckinghamshire – 6 August 2009 Banbury, Oxfordshire), BA Hons (Cantab), MA (Cantab), PhD (London) was a UK art historian who taught Art History for many years and was Emeritus Professor of History and Theory of Art at the Open University.
+Charles Townsend Harrison (11 February 1942 in Chesham, Buckinghamshire – 6 August 2009 in Banbury, Oxfordshire) was a UK art historian who taught Art History for many years and was Emeritus Professor of History and Theory of Art at the Open University.
 Although he denied being an artist himself, he was a full participant and catalyst in the Art and Language group.

 Charles Harrison was educated at Cambridge University and the Courtauld Institute of Art in London from 1961 to 1967.